You are invited to

 Justin Huertas is so excited to be back at Diversionary after the San Diego premiere of his original musical Lizard Boy in 2016.
 He is an award-winning playwright, composer-lyricist, and actor.
 Acting credits include Lizard Boy (Seattle Repertory Theatre, Diversionary Theatre), Everybody (Strawberry Theatre Workshop), Caught (Intiman Theatre), and Welcome to Braggsville (Book-It Repertory Theatre).
 Justin is currently developing several original musicals, including The Lamplighter (with Sara Porkalob and Kirsten deLohr Helland) and Lydia and the Troll (with Ameenah Kaplan).
 Next, he world-premieres his latest musical The Last World Octopus Wrestling Champion at ArtsWest in Seattle.

-Stockton Financial & Insurance Services, Banner Bank, Hillcrest Pharmacy, Pemberley Realty, Quadrants Scientific, The San Diego Foundation, Urban Optiks Optometry, Withers Worldwide, Woods Real Estate Services, Joseph’s Menswear & Custom Tailoring, Nico Insurance Services
+Mary L. Stockton, CFP® of Stockton Financial and Insurance Services, Hillcrest Pharmacy, Pemberley Realty, Quadrants Scientific, The San Diego Foundation, Banner Bank, Urban Optiks Optometry, Withers Worldwide, Woods Real Estate Services, Joseph’s Menswear & Custom Tailoring, Nico Insurance Services, Highly Amazing, Buddha Teas

 Diversionary Theatre is a 501(c) 3 non-profit organization.
 Federal Tax ID # 33-0240436